 Ugh.

-You don't need apologies and passive-aggression when you have clear boundaries.
+When you have clear boundaries, you don't need apologies and passive aggression.
 You don't handball the reasons for your decisions onto other people's issues (like the kid or the husband) or try to take responsibility for how the receiver will feel.

 Instead, you say things like: